 4.3 Appendices of the Report

 You should add each of the following appendix sections if they are relevant to your project.
-The appendices are not themselves marked, but they provide important background information to your examiner.
-The role of each appendix section is to contain relevant information that should be included in the report but not as part of the main chapters.
-The code listing should always be included (or an equivalent output if your project has created other artefacts).
+A source code listing should always be included, or an equivalent listing if your project has other kinds of outputs.